Alex Kirilloff Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.49).

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.45).
+- Mets pitchers combine to rank 15th in baseball in home runs given up (172 total, 1.2 per game).

-- Mets pitchers combine to rank 15th in baseball in home runs surrendered (170 total, 1.2 per game).
+- The right-hander's last appearance was on Sunday against the Seattle Mariners, when he threw 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- In his most recent time out on Friday, Sept.
-1 against the Seattle Mariners, the righty threw seven innings, allowing one earned run while surrendering five hits.
+- In 21 games this season, the 28-year-old has put up a 5.28 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.